joshpoll/sid/README.md

 To use this in VSCode make sure to set up the file association from `*.sid` to `svelte` by searching your VSCode settings for "file association" and then filling out a new row in the table.

+## How to Use

+Currently there's no easy way to use this as a standalone library.
+So for now...

+1. Clone the repo
+2. `yarn`
+3. `yarn dev`
+4. Hack on the `App.sid` file.

 ## Why?

 Idyll and Svelte are great tools on their own, but even better together.